Apiate explosion: Victims to get cement or brick houses – SHC

 He said the team is assessing the situation to come out with whatever will be affordable and in consonance with the choice of the people but added that “it is only the government that can decide on the kind of bedroom houses to be built for each victim in the area.”

-He further stated that the Apiate town is relatively an old town and will not be difficult to finish with the assessment in the next two weeks.
+He further stated that the Appiatse town is relatively an old town and will not be difficult to finish with the assessment in the next two weeks.

 By that time, the PRO noted, the technical team will be in a good position to make its stance known on the kind of bedroom buildings to be put up for the people.